Introduction to XBRL: Understanding the Basics

 These tags act like barcodes for each piece of data, providing context such as what the number represents (e.g., revenue, assets), the period it covers, the currency used, and more.
 These tags follow a standardized framework, allowing different systems to understand and process the information consistently.
 The key components of this framework include:

-• Element: These are the individual items of data, such as revenue, expenses, or net income.
+• Element: These are the individual data items, such as revenue, expenses, or net income.

 • Schemas: These define the data structure of different elements.